lsquires/MultiBrot/README.md

 Full explanation of code and methods used is here: https://mynameislaurence.com/2015/03/03/rendering-complete-multibranch-multibrot-sets/

+Please read the above links as they have the correct pictures and formatting.

 Features:
   Full multibrot drawing including all possible branches (How does it calculate all the branches?)